 Actually, the touch lamps you see in stores only need to be touched by one finger to light, not two.
-So let's see if we can improve our circuit to only need one finger.
-Connect a wire from spring 27 to spring 54, and another from spring 18 to spring 52.
-Wet a large area of one of your fingers and touch it to springs 52 and 54 at the same time; the LED lights.
+So let's see if we can improve the last circuit to only need one finger.
+Connect the circuit, the only changes from the last experiment are the addition of the $1k\Omega$ and $10k\Omega$ resistors.
+These two resistors plug into adjacent (but not connected) holes g10 and g11.
+Wet a large area of one of your fingers and touch it to the resistor metal coming out of these two holes at the same time; the LED lights.
 To make it easier for one finger to touch the two contacts, touch lamps or other touch devices will have the metal contacts interweaved as shown below and will also be more sensitive so that you don't have to wet your finger to make good contact.

 This circuit is still different from the touch lamps sold in stores because the LED goes dark if you remove your finger from it.
-We need a way of remembering when you've touched the lamp to turn it on or off - we need a memory, and we'll show you one in Experiment 46.
+We need a way of remembering when you've touched the lamp to turn it on or off - we need a memory, and we'll show you one in Experiment 45.